JerBouma/jerbouma.github.io/_pages/financetoolkit/documentation/technicals.md

 The Technicals Module contains 30+ Technical Indicators that can be used to analyse companies.
 These ratios are divided into 4 categories which are breadth, momentum, overlap and volatility.
 Each indicator is calculated using the data from the Toolkit module.

-If you are looking for documentation regarding the toolkit, ratios and models, please have a look at the [Toolkit](/projects/financetoolkit/docs), [Ratios](/projects/financetoolkit/docs/ratios) and [Models](/projects/financetoolkit/docs/models) pages.
+If you are looking for documentation regarding the toolkit, ratios, models, risk and performance, please have a look at the [Toolkit](/projects/financetoolkit/docs), [Ratios](/projects/financetoolkit/docs/ratios), [Models](/projects/financetoolkit/docs/models), [Risk](/projects/financetoolkit/docs/risk) and [Performance](/projects/financetoolkit/docs/risk) pages.

 {% include docstring_viewer.html fileUrl='https://api.github.com/repos/JerBouma/FinanceToolkit/contents/financetoolkit/base/technicals/technicals_controller.py' %}